Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-Mývatn Nature Baths is like a smaller and less crowded version of the famous “Blue Lagoon”.
+Mývatn Nature Baths are like a smaller, less crowded version of the famous “Blue Lagoon.”
 It is located in the North near the hot Lake Mývatn and would best be described as a cross between a hot spring and a man-made pool.

-The facilities are excellent including changing rooms with plenty of showers, two steam baths, a restaurant, and a small souvenir shop.
-The water is alkaline and enriched with minerals which are known for their amazing powers to heal and soothe skin problems.
-No chlorine or chemicals are added in the water which is instead filled with silica, algae and microorganisms that keep it clean.
+The excellent facilities include changing rooms with plenty of showers, two steam baths, a restaurant, and a small souvenir shop.
+The water is alkaline and enriched with minerals known for their extraordinary healing powers and soothe skin problems.
+No chlorine or chemicals are added to the water, which is instead filled with silica, algae, and microorganisms that keep it clean.

 Location: In the North East near Lake Mývatn